Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

 \section{Generative model}

-The general formulation of the KVAE model is given by:
+The general formulation of the KVAE model is given by

-In \citep{fraccaro2017disentangled}, Eqs.~\eqref{eq:KVAE-a} and \eqref{eq:KVAE-c} are linear equations, i.e., they are given by \eqref{eq:LDS-a} and \eqref{eq:LDS-b}, respectively (with $\mya$ in place of $\myx$, null bias vectors $\mathbf{n}_t,\mathbf{m}_t$ and time-invariant covariance matrices $\boldsymbol{\Lambda}, \boldsymbol{\Sigma}$).
-Therefore, we have $\theta_{\myz} = \{\mathbf{A}_t, \mathbf{B}_t, \}_{t=1}^T\cup\{\boldsymbol{\Lambda}\}$ and $\theta_{\mya} = \{\mathbf{C}_t, \}_{t=1}^T\cup\{\boldsymbol{\Sigma}\}$, and the sub-model on $\{\myu[t],\myz[t],\mya[t]\}$ is a very classical (non-deep) Linear-Gaussian LDS.
-In contrast, $d_{\myx}$ in \eqref{eq:KVAE-e} is implemented with a DNN, of parameter set $\theta_{\myx}$ (e.g., a basic MLP, or a CNN for video sequence modeling).
-This network plays the role of a deep feature extractor, with the dimensionality of $\mya[t]$ being potentially much lower than the dimensionality of $\myx[t]$.
-The feature vector $\mya[t]$ is expected to encode the properties of the ``object(s)'' present in the observation $\myx[t]$, while $\myz[t]$ is expected to encode the dynamics of those objects, which is an important application of the disentanglement concept that we have already mentioned.
+In \citeauthor{fraccaro2017disentangled}'s \citeyearpar{fraccaro2017disentangled} paper, \eqref{eq:KVAE-a} and \eqref{eq:KVAE-c} are linear equations; that is, they are given as \eqref{eq:LDS-a} and \eqref{eq:LDS-b}, respectively (with $\mya$ in place of $\myx$, null bias vectors $\mathbf{n}_t$ and $\mathbf{m}_t$, and time-invariant covariance matrices $\boldsymbol{\Lambda}$ and $\boldsymbol{\Sigma}$).
+Therefore, we have $\theta_{\myz} = \{\mathbf{A}_t, \mathbf{B}_t \}_{t=1}^T\cup\{\boldsymbol{\Lambda}\}$ and $\theta_{\mya} = \{\mathbf{C}_t \}_{t=1}^T\cup\{\boldsymbol{\Sigma}\}$, and the submodel on $\{\myu[t],\myz[t],\mya[t]\}$ is a classical (non-deep) LG-LDS.
+In contrast, $d_{\myx}$ in \eqref{eq:KVAE-e} is implemented with a DNN, with parameter set $\theta_{\myx}$ (e.g., a basic MLP or a CNN for video sequence modeling).
+This network plays the role of a deep feature extractor, with the dimension of $\mya[t]$ being possibly much smaller than that of $\myx[t]$.
+The feature vector $\mya[t]$ is expected to encode the properties of the ``object(s)'' present in the observation $\myx[t]$, whereas $\myz[t]$ is expected to encode the dynamics of these objects, which is an important application of the previously described disentanglement concept.
 As we will see, in the KVAE case, this can be a great advantage for solving the dynamical part of the model.

-The joint distribution of all random variables factorizes as:
+The joint distribution of all random variables can be factorized as follows:

-and we also have:
+and we also have

-Given the state sequence $\myz[1:T]$, the features $\mya[1:T]$ are independent, and given the features sequence, the observations $\myx[1:T]$ are independent.
+Given the state sequence $\myz[1:T]$, the features $\mya[1:T]$ are independent, and given the sequence of features, the observations $\myx[1:T]$ are independent.